hixnav/hixnav/CODE_OF_CONDUCT.md

 * **Be considerate.** Think about how your contribution will affect others in the community.
 * **Be open minded.** Embrace new people and new ideas.
 Our community is continually evolving and we welcome positive change.

-If you believe someone is violating the code of conduct, we ask that you report it by emailing [kefu@iflet.cn](mailto:kefu@iflet.cn).
+If you believe someone is violating the code of conduct, we ask that you report it by emailing :email: [kefu@iflet.cn](mailto:kefu@iflet.cn).
 Please include your name and a description of the incident, and we will get back to you ASAP.

 Participants asked to stop any harassing behavior are expected to comply immediately.
 If a participant engages in harassing behavior, the Coding Train may take any action they deem appropriate, up to and including expulsion from all Coding Train spaces and identification of the participant as a harasser to other Coding Train members or the general public.